mtyamane/Secret-Santa/README.md

 **For creating lists:** The program will automatically create a list of name-pairs using names set in the program.

 **For pulling names:** The program will allow two seconds to read your person before clearing the screen and asking for the next name; names are not case-sensitive.
 Offers the option of checking the list of name-pairs.

+**Both options** allow the user to generate a .txt file receipt, which can be printed for a physical copy of the list